eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ## Memory

-EVM memory is a byte array of $2^{256}$ (or [practically infinite](https://www.talkcrypto.org/blog/2019/04/08/all-you-need-to-know-about-2256/)) bytes .
+EVM memory is a byte array of $2^{256}$ (or [practically infinite](https://www.talkcrypto.org/blog/2019/04/08/all-you-need-to-know-about-2256/)) bytes.
 All locations in memory are well-defined initially as zero.

 ![EVM Memory](../../images/evm/evm-memory.gif)

 Unlike stack, which provides data to individual instructions, memory stores ephemeral data that is relevant to the entire program.
-This data often includes return data and dynamic types such as arrays that will be mutated during the contract function execution.
+Since the stack has a hard limit of one word slots, **memory** supplements the stack by allowing indexed access to arbitrarily sized data.
+Stack values can be stored to or loaded from **memory** on demand.

 ### Writing to memory